 Students must adhere to all Health and Safety regulations both while at DUT and in WIL placements.
 Failure to do so will be treated as a breach of discipline.
 Refer to the appropriate Health and Safety policies.
+(Approved by Senate Rules Comm wef 2014/10)

-11 ADVANCED DIPLOMA IN MARINE ENGINEERING (ADMREI)
+II ADVANCED DIPLOMA IN MARINE ENGINEERING (ADMREI)